 Really?
 No!
 But you know, the usual.
 Grew up in the country, three sisters, extended, sort of rented sisters that my grandmother adopted.
 With my uncle’s kids, as well.
 It was very Wes Anderson.
 Do a cross-section of the house, and you had all the families living on five floors.
 Eventually we moved outside of Bristol in ’77, which was the best part.
 It was the Queen’s Jubilee.

+Are you pro royal family?
 I’m not really pro monarchy, but I like the idea of her, because I think it’s so demented.
 I like the fantasia of it.
 I went through the whole post punk anarchic thing.

+Was that one of the reasons you got into the business?
 Sort of, because of the homemade thing.
 You had no money, so you cut your friends’ hair, did your own makeup, made your own clothes, went to the thrift stores and you could do that because you’re young, skinny and everything fits.
 So, punk, New Wave, fashion DIY, makeup, hair…blah blah blah.
 And at that time, when I was 13, I was working in a slaughterhouse.

+How’d you get into the slaughterhouse?
 It’s what you do if you live in the country.
 You can deliver papers or you can work on the farm, but most of the farm work is taken up by the farm families.
 So, that’s my medium: butchery.

 That explains all the food Instagrams.
 But…you should have seen me with yesterday’s pork roast.
 It was (whispers) pathetic.
 I haven’t tied a roast in so long, it took 45 minutes.
 It was sad.